 Babies are born with a drive to relate to and connect with others, and they continue to develop the social skills necessary to form strong, healthy relationships throughout their lives:

-Let your child know you’re interested in her activities.
-Show a sincere interest in your child—whatever she is doing.
-Your attention is what she desires and is thrilled to receive.
-You can show your interest by commenting on or describing what she is doing: "You are using so many beautiful colors to make that drawing."
-Or, get involved by following her lead.
-If she is putting blocks in a container, see if she’ll take turns with you, or if you can build something together.
-This will also help her learn about the value and joy of back and forth play which is an important aspect of all successful relationships.
+Show a sincere interest in your child—whatever he is doing.
+Your attention is what he desires and is thrilled to receive.
+You can show your interest by commenting on or describing what he is doing: “You are using so many beautiful colors to make that drawing.”
+Or, get involved by following his lead.
+If he is putting blocks in a container, see if he’ll take turns with you, or if you can build something together.
+This will also help him learn about the value and joy of back and forth play which is an important aspect of all successful relationships.

-Encourage children to express their feelings in an age-appropriate way.
 Forming positive, healthy relationships depends on the ability to show feelings appropriately and to recognize the feelings of others.
 Teach children acceptable ways to vent anger, like drawing an angry picture, running in the yard, or tossing a pillow on the floor.
-Label your own feelings, "I am happy because you helped me clean up," or, "I am sad that grandma had to fly home."
+Label your own feelings, “I am happy because you helped me clean up,” or, “I am sad that Grandma had to fly home.”
 It is important for children to know that you have feelings too, but that there are ways to cope with them so you can feel better.

-Play games that explore feelings.
 Use puppets to act out a young child’s typical frustrations or fears, like having to share toys with a playmate, adjusting to a new baby, or separating from loved ones.
 Make drawings or hats for different emotions, and talk about pictures in books that communicate feelings.
-Also, watch what your child “tells” you during her play—it can be a window into her inner thoughts and feelings.
+Also, watch what your child “tells” you during his play—it can be a window into his inner thoughts and feelings.
 For example, if your child dresses up in mommy clothes and acts out leaving her teddy bear at the babysitter’s house, she may be wondering about separations.
 You can help her think through these big ideas and feelings by playing along and perhaps reminding her that, while Teddy misses his mama, he knows his mama always comes back.

 - Suggesting, when appropriate, that children turn to peers for assistance or to get answers to their questions: “You are wondering how to get the little doll to sit in the high chair?
 Why don’t you ask Jeremy?
 I just saw him feeding her a few minutes ago.”